 Risks continue in the provider market from inflation including higher fuel, labour and property costs which may result in claims for increased fees and/or financial instability with the potential for 'handing back' contracts.
 The potential reprovisioning costs if providers exit the market could be significant.
-It should be noted that this risk is already materialising.
-Providers are requesting increases in costs for existing care packages and new placements are increasing in costs.
-These are included in the forecast and are hardest felt in the working age adult cohort.
+At this point in the year, although these risks are still valid, the impact arising will be felt next financial year.